Shuflduf/Godot-Shaders-Guide/Page/static/content/02-shaders-explanation.md

 There are also other shader types, such as `light`, `start`, `process`, `sky`, and `fog`.
 This guide will mainly be focused on vertex and fragment shaders, as they are the most important.

+The next topic will cover how shaders are used in Godot specifically.